ConfocalMicroscopyUnit/HCSmaterials/README.md

 	detection macro.ijm

 Download this set of [images](https://drive.google.com/open?id=1F6ZBhwxCxLeJn1DySYX7s2bK2WhRPR-4) to check the macro.
+The format files should be TIF-file.
+If the image has to be more than one channel, it has to be a stack where each slice is a channel.
+You can see an example in the set of the images of previous link.

 2.- workflows of examples to work on Machine Learning techniques using [Orange](https://orange.biolab.si/).